“Little girls love dolls. They just don’t love doll clothes. We’ve got four thousand dolls and ain’t one of them got a stitch of clothes on.”

-The instructions for the four models in the series are available in Chen Xiao’s book Amazing Origami, published by Nicolas Terry and sold through his site Origami-shop.com.
+The instructions for the four models in the series are available in Chen Xiao’s book Amazing Origami, published by Nicolas Terry and sold only through his site Origami-shop.com.
 This book also includes one of the origami husky models I wrote about previously.
 I’ll be doing a review of this book at some point, so keep an eye out for that.
 Click here to check the price on origami-shop.com.

 There are no video instructions available for these origami girl models.
 If you want to fold them, you need the book.